MarinaYutingS/Backpropagation/README.md

 - One hidden layer with two nodes ( a top node and a bottom node)
 - b3 is to be optimized by using the chain rule and gradiant descent
 - It takes 9 steps to get the optimized b3 = 2.61, the step size is -0.002

+<br> Backpropagation pt1.
+Step Three. <br>
+- b3, w3, w4 is to be optimized by using the chain rule and gradiant descent
+- codes to be improved